Vertical Columns On The Periodic Table Are Called

 The driving force behind the similar properties within a group is their valence electrons.
 Valence electrons are the electrons located in the outermost shell of an atom.
 These electrons are involved in chemical bonding, determining how readily an element will form bonds with other elements.
 Elements within the same group possess the same number of valence electrons, leading to similar chemical reactivities.

-For example, Group 1, the alkali metals (lithium, sodium, potassium, etc.), all have one valence electron.
-This single valence electron is easily lost, making them highly reactive and prone to forming +1 ions.
-Similarly, Group 17, the halogens (fluorine, chlorine, bromine, etc.), all have seven valence electrons.
+To give you an idea, Group 1, the alkali metals (lithium, sodium, potassium, etc.That's why similarly, Group 17, the halogens (fluorine, chlorine, bromine, etc. On the flip side, this single valence electron is easily lost, making them highly reactive and prone to forming +1 ions.
 They readily gain one electron to achieve a stable octet, resulting in the formation of -1 ions.
+On the flip side, ), all have seven valence electrons.
+Practically speaking, ), all have one valence electron.
 This consistent valence electron count across a group explains the predictable chemical behaviors observed.

 Exploring the Main Groups (Representative Elements)